 Nanobubbles have neutral buoyancy, moving randomly and continuously through water.
 Their hard surface and strong surface charge enable them to scour and abrade biofilm from irrigation systems, reducing clogged emitters and the use of chemicals to remove biofilm.
 This also reduces disease pressure as biofilm are notorious for harboring water-borne pathogens that cause root diseases.

-Another way they reduce disease pressure is through natural oxidation.
-When nanobubbles encounter contaminants in the water, they collapse and produce hydroxyl radicals.
-These highly oxidative species are like hydrogen peroxide or chlorine in the way they destroy and remove contaminants.
+Another way they reduce disease pressure is by enhancing natural oxidative processes, limiting their growth and promoting beneficial bacteria.
 They do this without chemicals, allowing growers to control pathogens and reduce their use of expensive and potentially risky chemicals.

 Their strong surface charge also improves nutrient transport, increases soil flocculation which reduces compaction, and reduces the surface tension of water.
 These three benefits lead to better root development and water distribution uniformity.
 For avocado growers, this means less issues with waterlogging from better infiltration and soil wettability.